 When Garland Waller was helping her father move in 2016, they came across a photo album of his time in France.
 For the first time, John Waller told her of his near-death experience and how he and his buddies later found an abandoned chateau ransacked by the Germans.
 He said they blew open a safe they found there and that he took a tiny painting from it, a watercolor portrait of a woman, dated 1813.
 Soon after, he and his friends were scattered across Europe, but he carried the palm-sized picture with him after that—a secret shame, as he considered it stolen property.

 Garland Waller wanted to give her father closure, but at the same time, she has a nose for a good story.
-She and her husband, TV veteran Barry Nolan (Hard Copy, Evening Magazine), began filming her conversations with her father, and eventually, made plans to return to France with him spring 2018.
+She and her husband, TV veteran Barry Nolan (Hard Copy, Evening Magazine), began filming her conversations with her father, and eventually, making plans to return to France with him last spring.
 The Silent Soldier and the Portrait is the result.
 Nolan was the main cameraman on the project, using iPads and iPhones, and he and Waller share directing credit.